AlexanderMilner/AlexanderMilner.github.io/_projects/rotatematrices.md

 The first key piece of graph theory we will need is bipartite graphs which are graphs whose vertices are partitioned into two sets where no two vertices lying in the same set share an edge.
 So let's define a bipartite graph $$G_M$$ with the first edge set being $$\{1,...,n\}$$ and the second being the set of $$n$$th roots of unity which we will denote $$\mu_n$$.
 Now, let $$i \in \{1,...,n\}$$ and let $$z$$ be an $$n$$th root of unity.
 Given our matrix $$M$$ and our polynomials $$g_i$$, there is an edge connecting $$i$$ and $$z$$ if and only if $$g_i(z) \neq 0$$.
 Figure 1 at the top of the page shows the bipartite graph $$G_M$$ where $$ \begin{pmatrix} 1 & 0 & 1 & 0 \\ 1 & 1 & 1 & 1 \\ 2 & 0 & 2 & 5 \\ -1 & 1 & -1 & 1 \end{pmatrix}$$ and $$\theta^2 = -1$$.

 The second key piece of graph theory we will need is perfect matchings on a bipartite graph.
 As you might have guessed from the name, a perfect matching on a bipartite graph with $$2n$$ vertices is $$n$$ edges which touch all vertices in the graph.
-A perfect matching is given in Figure 2.
+A perfect matching is demonstrated in Figure 2.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">